 - Finding for any deficiency tax is the result of mathematical error in the computation of the tax appearing on the face of the tax return filed by the taxpayer; or

-- A discrepancy has been determined between the tax withheld and the amount remitted by the withholding agent; or
+- A discrepancy between the tax withheld and the amount remitted by the withholding agent; or

 - A taxpayer who opted to claim a refund or tax credit of excess creditable withholding tax for a taxable period was determined to have carried over and automatically applied the same amount claimed against the estimated tax liabilities for the taxable quarter or quarters of the succeeding taxable year; or